nao7sep/Nekote/REVIEW.md

 ### Code Structure & Organization

-* **Member Placement**: Confirm that new class members are positioned logically within the class hierarchy rather than appended arbitrarily to the end.
+* **Member Placement**: Confirm that new class members are positioned logically within the class structure rather than appended arbitrarily to the end.
 * **Member Ordering**: Assess whether type members follow a coherent sequence that eliminates the need for manual reorganization.
+* **Separation of Concerns**: Verify that each class, method, and module maintains a single, well-defined responsibility.
+Identify components that mix unrelated functionality and recommend splitting them into focused, cohesive units.

 ### Standards Compliance

 * **Coding Directive Adherence**: Verify comprehensive compliance with all coding standards specified in GEMINI.md.
-* **Path Validation Implementation**: Ensure path parameters undergo proper validation using `Path.IsFullyQualified()` with appropriate exception handling.
+* **Path Validation Implementation**: Ensure path parameters are properly validated using `Path.IsFullyQualified()` with appropriate exception handling.
-* **Enum Parameter Validation**: Confirm that methods accepting enum parameters explicitly validate all input values and throw exceptions for undefined values.
+* **Enum Value Validation**: Confirm that when enum values are used (not when stored), they are explicitly validated using switch statements with default cases that throw exceptions for undefined values.
 Never assume that if a value is not A, it must be B, as enum types may be extended with additional values.
+Constructors and property setters typically store enum values without validation.

 ### Asynchronous Programming Review